rust-lang/rust/README.md

 ## Limitations

-Rustfmt tries to work on as much Rust code as possible, sometimes, the code doesn't even need to compile!
+Rustfmt tries to work on as much Rust code as possible.
+Sometimes, the code doesn't even need to compile!
 As we approach a 1.0 release we are also looking to limit areas of instability; in particular, post-1.0, the formatting of most code should not change as Rustfmt improves.
 However, there are some things that